legendcodermartino1245/music_tate/README.md

 Artist fit is not stable across a catalog.
 For albums, fit is judged by era-specific execution.
 For tracks, fit can require track-specific execution.

+---

+15. Album Identity Filter

+A groove-valid artist does not automatically become a top album artist.

+---

 ## Summary